alexpeattie/letsencrypt-fromscratch/README.md

 The protected header is where we include metadata which allows Let's Encrypt to validate the authenticity of our request, and makes the request more difficult forge, replay or redirect.

 In the next section, we'll cryptographically sign our payload and header, to protect our request from tampering.
 The first thing we'll need to do is give LE a heads-up as to the particular signing algorithm we're planning to use.
-We'll use the RSA with SHA-256 algorithm (or more formally, [RSA PKCS#1 v1.5 signature with SHA-256](https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-14#section-3.1)) - we specify this choice with the `alg` key:
+We'll use the RSA with SHA-256 algorithm (or more formally, [RSA PKCS#1 v1.5 signature with SHA-256](https://tools.ietf.org/html/draft-ietf-jose-json-web-algorithms-14#section-3.1)) - we specify this choice with the `"alg"` key:

 ```ruby
 def protected_header